Craig Yoe wears many hats.

 I think it almost killed Wally Wood when fans would tell him “I like your old stuff better!”

 In your book Krazy & Ignatz In Tiger Tea, you republish the only extended storyline by George Herriman.
 But, after looking at your website, I’ve seen strips from the storyline that didn’t make it into the book.
 Was there any particular reason why only selected strips were reprinted?

 I chose what I felt were the best strips from this series of strips.
 Each strip was episodic, there wasn’t a traditional story line as such.
 So this was a way to put together a smaller killer book of the best of the best of strips from the Tiger Tea theme that Herriman explored.

 I’m now finishing another Herriman book, The Art of Krazy Kat and George Herriman: A Celebration (Abrams Comics Art).

-Calvin and Hobbes' Bill Watterson, But the most exciting part of the book is the tons of rare and unpublished work by Herriman – strips, drawings and paintings, that will thrill George Herriman fans--and who reading this isn't?!
+This big full color coffee table art book is ambitious and has many past and contemporary essays in it including one by Calvin and Hobbes‘ Bill Watterson, But the most exciting part of the book is the tons of rare and unpublished work by Herriman – strips, drawings and paintings, that will thrill George Herriman fans–and who reading this isn’t?!

 I’m looking forward to that!